VoronDesign/VoronUsers/printer_mods/nhchiu/V0.1_Movable_Pulley_Z/README.md

 As shown in the following figure, the belt drive on the motor is a 20T:80T system.

-The driven belt path with constant belt length is a movable pulley system with the two belt ends fixed at the upper and lower part of the frame.
+The driven belt path with constant belt length is a movable pulley system with the two belt ends fixed at the upper and lower parts of the frame.

 ![The Mechanism](./Images/Mechanism.png)